lenahabdulrahman/LAVAX/README.md

 # LAVAX
-A dummy website using  using HTML, CSS, PHP and JavaScript.
+A dummy website using HTML, CSS, PHP and JavaScript.
 Lavax is user-friendly website for shopping which offers a variety of special candles .